digst/cloud/design.md

 #### Service Lifecycle
 Transparent governance process are necessary for consumers to evaluate fit-for-porpuse of the operational model.

-**[Customer driven]** The service life cycle of GovCloud is based on consumer needs, in a baglog maintained by SIT, and prioritized by a joint public group lead by DIGST.
+**[Customer driven]** The service life cycle of GovCloud is based on consumer needs, in a baglog maintained by SIT, and prioritized by a joint public group lead by DIGST in corporation with SIT.

 Establishment of platform services, changes service level agreements and exposed interfaces are the primary areas of governance.
 To support the vendor neutrality principle the supported interfaces most be carefully curated.
 And the choices should support the more general 'business' strategy.